baraaan-k/FlirtIQ-Privacy-Policy/README.md

 FlirtIQ uses artificial intelligence to generate reply suggestions, pickup lines, and chat analysis.
 To do this:

-- Text you submit to FlirtIQ is sent to third-party large language model (LLM) providers such as OpenAI.
+- Text you submit to FlirtIQ is sent to third-party large language model (LLM) providers (third-party LLM providers).
 - These providers process your text to generate a response and return it to us.
 - Our agreements with these providers prohibit them from using your data to train their models.
 - These providers have their own privacy policies governing how they handle data in transit.